-We live in the woods.
-About a mile down the road, it dead ends, so at night, about the only traffic on our road is people coming home from a party or from working late shift.
+We live in the woods, and about a half of mile further down our street, the road dead ends.
+At night, the only traffic on our road is people coming home from a party or from working late shift.
 No street lights.
 Very few houses.
 Consequently, it is black at night.
 Blacker than black.
-As in, I can’t see a stinking thing but some twinkly stars, half a jillion fireflies, and the occasional flash of heat lightning that is typical of hot humid Southern nights.
+As in, I can’t see a stinking thing but a narrow margin of stars, peeking through the canopy of tree tops that lean over the road, half a jillion fireflies, and the occasional flash of heat lightning that is typical of hot, humid Southern nights.

 And now, we get to the “have you lost your ever loving mind???” part of this post.

 So, for several nights, I walked Deakie Boy in the pitch black of night.
 With no flashlight.
 I called it a faith walk.
 Because, I tell you, I was REALLY walking by faith and not by sight.